djalbat/necessary/README.md

 - `forwardsForEach()`
 - `backwardsForEach()`

-* The methods `first()` through to `lastButOne()` return the requisite element of the array, if passed an array of at least the required length.
+* The methods `first()` through to `lastButOne()` return the requisite element of the first array argument, if passed an array of at least the required length.
 If the array is not long enough they return `undefined`.
-If passed anything other than an array their behaviour is unknown.
-The `tail()` method returns all but the first element of an array with similar provisos to the other methods.
+The `tail()` method returns all but the first element of the first array argument.

 * The `push()` and `unshift()` methods work in a similar vein to their native counterparts, however they take an array rather than a single element as their second argument.
-They both return a new array and leave their arguments untouched:
+They both return a new array and the first array argument untouched:

 ```js
 push([1, 2, 3], [4, 5]); // = [1, 2, 3, 4, 5]